-The percentage of Total Organic Carbon (TOC) removal was routinely monitored in 2012, and all TOC removal requirements set by USEPA were met.
+♦ The percentage of Total Organic Carbon (TOC) removal was routinely monitored in 2013, and all TOC removal requirements set by USEPA were met.
 Total organic carbon (TOC) has no health effects.
 However, total organic carbon provides a medium for the formation of disinfection by-products.
 These by-products include trihalomethanes (THMs) and haloacetic acids (HAAs).

-REGULATED DISINFECTANTS Disinfectant Violation Y/N Level Detected Unit MRDLG (Public Health Goal) MRDL (Allowable Level) Major Sources in Drinking Water Chlorine N Average: 0.56 Range: 0.02 - 1.86 ppm 4 4 Water additive used to control microbes
+REGULATED DISINFECTANTS Disinfectant Violation Y/N Level Detected Unit MRDLG (Public Health Goal) MRDL (Allowable Level) Major Sources in Drinking Water Chlorine N Average: 0.58 Range: 0.04 - 1.42 ppm 4 4 Water additive used to control microbes

-BY-PRODUCTS OF DRINKING WATER DISINFECTION Contaminants Violation Y/N Levels Detected Unit MCLG (Public Health Goal) MCL (Allowable Level) HAA5 [Haloacetic Acids] N Highest Running 12 Month Average: 27 Range: 13.7 - 45.9 ppb 0 60 TTHM [Total Trihalomethanes] N Highest Running 12 Month Average: 54 Range: 12.6 - 95.6 ppb NA 80
+BY-PRODUCTS OF DRINKING WATER DISINFECTION Contaminants Violation Y/N Levels Detected Unit MCLG (Public Health Goal) MCL (Allowable Level) HAA5 [Haloacetic Acids] N Highest Running 12 Month Average: 29.9 Range: 14.1 - 47.9 ppb 0 60 TTHM [Total Trihalomethanes] Ν Highest Running 12 Month Average: 51.0 Range: 10.6 - 137.0 ppb NA 80 Chlorite N 0 ppb 800 1000

-- While only the upper end of the range for TTHMs exceeded the MCL, it should be noted that some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer. - In order to meet the requirements of the Stage 2 DDBPR, we were granted an extension until December 31, 2013.
+- While only the upper end of the range for TTHMs exceeded the MCL, it should be noted that some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer. - ♦ In order to meet the requirements of the Stage 2 DDBPR, we were granted an extension until April 1, 2014.
 This allowed us to make capital improvements to our water system to ensure compliance with the TTHM and HAA5 MCL's.

-UNREGULATED CONTAMINANTS Contaminants (Both WTPs) Levels Detected Unit MCLG (Public Health Goal) Major Sources in Drinking Water Chloroform (Ozark Point WTP) 11.3 ppb 70 Chloroform (Jack Wilson WTP) 21.2 ppb 70 9.
-Bromodichloromethane (Ozark Point WTP) 0.95 ppb 0 By-products of drinking water disinfection Bromodichloromethane (Jack Wilson WTP) 4.35 ppb 0 6° 6° Dibromochloromethane (Jack Wilson WTP) 0.60 ppb 60
+UNREGULATED CONTAMINANTS Contaminants (Both WTPs) Levels Detected Unit MCLG (Public Health Goal) Major Sources in Drinking Water Chloroform (Ozark Point WTP) 4.03 ppb 70 Chloroform (Jack Wilson WTP) 15.9 ppb 70 Bromodichloromethane (Ozark Point WTP) 0.78 ppb 0 By-products of drinking water disinfection Bromodichloromethane (Jack Wilson WTP) 4.26 ppb 0 Dibromochloromethane (Jack Wilson WTP) 0.71 ppb 60

-Unregulated contaminants are those for which EPA has not established drinking water standards.
+[♦] Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 MCLs (Maximum Contaminant Levels) and MCLGs (Maximum Contaminant Level Goals) have not been established for all unregulated contaminants.

-Additional Water Quality Information For Calendar Year 2012
+Additional Water Quality Information For Calendar Year 2013